 - To access your account keys, firstly login and then click on your Account Name in the top

 right of the website, then click Manage… from the drop down list.

 - Click on your account name to bring up the account management page.

-- Finally, enable API Access and refresh the page to have your secret key generated.
+- Finally, enable API Access to generate your API Secret Key.

 There are 2 ways to form the API request headers for

 Authorizationrequest header is formed by concatenating your Service API Key and your Secret Key:

 Authorizationrequest header can also be formed with the Basic Auth method, where the username is supplied with the